 Knowing how to reduce alcohol cravings is key to lasting recovery, and for many people, mindful meditation is a helpful tool in avoiding an alcohol relapse.
 One effective mindful meditation technique called “urge surfing” teaches alcoholics healthy, mindfulness-based coping mechanisms that can take the place of their old, unhealthy coping mechanism, which was drinking.
 While meditating, the person visualizes a craving or urge to drink as an ocean wave that begins small but gradually builds, and, using the awareness of their breath, imagines “surfing” the urge by allowing it to rise and then fall without giving in to it and being “wiped out.”
 Successfully “surfing the urge” enhances healthy coping skills, Zgierska says, and, over time, weakens addictive conditioning, thereby reducing the risk of relapse.

 How to Stop Drinking

 It is common for recovering alcoholics experiencing strong cravings to return to drinking as a means of comfort, but there are ways to develop healthy coping mechanisms that serve the same purpose, both physically and emotionally, without the need for alcohol.
-As a supplement to traditional models of addiction recovery and relapse prevention, mindful meditation can help alcohol-dependent individuals become abstinent and reduce their risk of relapse, by teaching them how to be present in the moment and be conscious of what triggers their cravings to use, and then how to deal with these cravings in a healthy way, without automatically reacting to them by turning to alcohol.
+As a supplement to traditional models of addiction recovery and relapse prevention, mindful meditation can help alcohol-dependent individuals become abstinent and reduce their risk of relapse, by teaching them how to be present in the moment and be conscious of what triggers their cravings to use, and then how to deal with craving alcohol in a healthy way, without automatically reacting to them by turning to alcohol.

 7 Signs of an Impending Relapse